 I ran a computer games company for more than ten years.
 I read thousands of CVs and did hundreds of interviews.
 Now, I’m writer-in-chief at a technology marketing company, Articulate Marketing.
 Every time we advertise for a new role, we see hundreds of applications.

-This article is based on first-hand experience as a hirer and as a professional writer.
+This article is based on that first-hand experience as a recruiter and as a company owner.
 I hope it will help readers maximise their chances of getting a good job in these difficult times.
 Good luck!

 Finding the right employer

 - Do your homework.
 Use the internet and trade magazines to make a list of companies you would like to work for.
 You can get anonymous feedback from existing employees on Best Companies Guide.

 - Talk to your network.
 Facebook, LinkedIn and other social networking sites are a good way to find people who already work in your target companies.
 Reach out and ask for information, advice and help.

 - Don’t wait for vacancies.
 The job pages of newspapers and trade magazines may be a good source of vacancies or candidates for your short list, but the best jobs and the best leads come from personal contact.
 I placed an advert in the Guardian in 1991 and got over 500 replies.
 For one job.
 I’m far more likely to pay attention to an existing employee’s recommendation.

 - What do you want?
 Write your own job description and your own specification of your ideal employer.
 What are you going to do?
 What kind of company is it?
 How big is it?

 - Think rifle not shotgun.
 Better to focus on a handful of good matches than shotgun hundreds of badly copied CVs through an agency.

 - Agencies.
 Recruitment agencies can be very effective at getting you in front of lots of employers.
 Back in the day, online recruiters like Monster.com didn’t exist.
 Most agencies fax-spammed CVs to every company on their books.
 I suspect that online agencies are just more efficient at doing the same thing.
 Not good.